 Once you’re happy with how your page looks, you will have to publish it.
 AMP Pages can only be published on custom domains.
 More details on how to set everything up from your domain provider’s end: Publishing on a Custom Domain (CNAME).

 Click the Publish Experience button from the slide-out menu for your AMP page and select the desired publishing option.
-This prompt you to set up the publishing of the page.
+This prompts you to set up the publishing of the page.
 Clicking Publish will trigger the validation process (checking if the page is AMP compliant).
 If your page passes the validation process, it will be published.

-You can also publish your AMP Page on Wordpress by following the instructions provided in this article.
+You can also publish your AMP Page on WordPress by following the instructions provided in this article.